 I have to admit that in the last few years, my previous scripture absorbing life has suffered a little.
 As a result, I have less ammunition against anxiety.
-If I see the news or political garbage, I tend to carry it around.
+If I see the news or other political garbage, I tend to carry it around.
 Every social media feed is fraught with traps of negative angry sound bites, so I have started to avoid sources of negative.
 Personally, I need something to erase the anxiety of todays news.

 In stark contrast to the media, scripture is a healer and source of strength and peace.